⚠️⚠️⚠️

 function in the package

-abc, saving us a little work juggling the necessary matrices manually.
+abc, saving us a lot of work with the reformatting of data that's otherwise necessary.
 As such, all parameters of the function

 abc()can be provided to